-When she was 14, her first poetry was published in the Jonathan Cape anthology Fire Words.
+At 14, her poetry was first published in the Jonathan Cape anthology Fire Words.
 She won the Farrago Poetry Zoo Award for Best London Performance in 2012.
-Her first collection of poetry, Reaching for my Gnu, is available as an eBook on Amazon and published in paperback in February 2013 by Aaaargh!
+Her first collection of poetry, Reaching for my Gnu, is available as an eBook on Amazon and was published in paperback in February 2013 by Aaaargh!
 Press.
 (Poetry videos here) A rarity among British Chinese poets and writers — a Chinese British socialist poet — she has read and performed at the Oxford University Poetry Society and Oxford Radical Forum, Farrago Poetry, Apples and Snakes, the St Ives Arts Festival, the Stoke Newington Literary Festival, the National Maritime Museum.
 She hosted the British Museum Late event during the Terracotta Warriors exhibition, and curated various events as well as writing and presenting The Steampunk Opium Wars for performance at the National Maritime Museum to mark the opening of their new Traders Gallery in 2012.

-POLITICS: Anna Chen pioneered the use of mainstream media and press relations in the British left from the late 1990s, organising and directing several publicity campaigns to hit national and international media including: the Chinese Foot & Mouth Disease smear in 2001; the Socialist Alliance in the London (2000) and general elections (2001); the Stop the War Coalition anti-war protests culminating in the million-strong London demonstration February 2003; and helped kick off the RSC Orphan of Zhao protest by the British East Asian Actors group (of which she is a founder member) in 2012.
+POLITICS: Anna Chen pioneered the use of mainstream media and press relations in the British left from the late 1990s, organising and directing several publicity campaigns to hit national and international media including: the Chinese Foot and Mouth Disease smear campaign in 2001; the Socialist Alliance in the London (2000) and general elections (2001); the Stop the War Coalition anti-war protests (2001-3) culminating in the million-strong London demonstration February 2003; and helped kick off the RSC Orphan of Zhao protest by the British East Asian Actors group (of which she is a founder member) in 2012.
 She is a founder member of the Chinese Civil Rights Action Group UK (CCRAG) which later became Min Quan when it affiliated to The Monitoring Group.
 She organised the press launch for the Bookmarks bookshop’s grand move and opening at its current location in Bloomsbury Street, London.

 “Just imagine, the whole place being upset by one little Chinese girl in the scullery.”
 (Piccadilly, 1929)